wagtail/wagtail/docs/topics/pages.rst

 For more information, please see :meth:`wagtail.wagtailcore.models.Page.get_url`.

-In the event a full URL (including the protocol and domain is needed), ``Page.get_full_url(request)`` can be used instead.
+In the event a full URL (including the protocol and domain) is needed, ``Page.get_full_url(request)`` can be used instead.
 Whenever possible, the optional ``request`` argument should be included to enable per-request caching of site-level URL information.
 For more information, please see :meth:`wagtail.wagtailcore.models.Page.get_full_url`.

 Template rendering
 ==================